 If you are missing teeth, it is important to replace them as soon as possible.

 Missing teeth are a dental concern that can cause a ripple effect of subsequent oral and systemic health issues.
-Missing teeth not only affect the appearance of the smile but jeopardize the alignment of the teeth and structure and stability of the bite.
+Missing teeth not only affect the appearance of the smile but jeopardize the alignment of the teeth and the structure and stability of the bite.
 Patients with even one missing tooth should replace their teeth promptly.

 Dr. Perkins believes in building positive dentist-patient relationships through honest communication and takes a comprehensive approach to restorative dentistry.
 Our dental care team conducts thorough dental health exams.
 We analyze and treat the whole mouth for long-term and stable oral health.